 Length: 1 Day

 AAHP has awarded this course 12 CE Credits (2016-00-047).
 ABIH has previously awarded CM credit for this event.
 The current event contains 7 hours which can be claimed for 1.169 CM Credit.
 This course is eligible for .7 Recertification points BCSP Category 7.
-The BLS has awarded 1CM point for this course.Course Description:
+The BLS has awarded this course 1CM point (106-3670).Course Times:

 For those new to laser technology or for those who want to expand their knowledge as they take on responsibility for laser safety:

 This one-day introductory course is designed for those responsible for operating and maintaining laser systems, providing a solid introduction to lasers.
 It also provides a knowledge base for those who plan to continue their professional development and will be attending the Laser Safety Officer (LSO) course.
 In addition, the course benefits those who have management responsibility for lasers and/or laser safety.